deplink/website/readme.md

 **Production mode** (`npm run prod`) generates output used for publishing new version of the website.
 In most cases you'd not need to use this mode.

 **Development mode** (`npm run dev`) build output compatible with the browsersync.
-This mode aromatically starts PHP built-in server as well as browsersync and open appropriate url in your browser.
+This mode automatically starts PHP built-in server as well as browsersync and open appropriate url in your browser.

 Processing Workflow
 -------------------